 Ann grew up on Seattle’s Capitol Hill, a post-WWII Catholic neighborhood, with hundreds of neighbor kids filling the years.
 Second of seven siblings, she attended Holy Names Academy, dropped out to San Francisco (briefly) for the Summer of Love, honeymooned at New York’s Chelsea Hotel, did not die on Coldwater 1 in Mt.
 St. Helen’s eruption, hiked the Washington Coast from the Columbia River to Cape Flattery, and loves madly two sons, two daughters-in-law, and two grandchildren.

-Her two new chapbooks are What Rain Does (Egress Studio, Bellingham) and Bunker Trail (Finishing Line).
+Her chapbooks include most recently What Rain Does (Egress Studio, Bellingham) and Bunker Trail (Finishing Line).
 Other chapbooks are The Herodotus Poems (Brooding Heron, Waldron Is.), Long Climb into Grace (FootHills, New York), and letterpress editions of Volcano Blue, Tide Turn, and A Wild Taste (May Day Press, Shelton WA).
 These letterpress volumes individually are included in the Special Collections of U. of Washington, Stanford U, London’s British Library, Portland’s Multnomah County Library, U of Puget Sound, Cynthia Sears Collection at Bainbridge Island Museum of Art, and many private collections.

 Her poems appear in anthologies and journals including Beloit Poetry, Calyx, Seattle Review, The Raven Chronicles, Sing Heavenly Muse, Lifting the Sky Southwestern Haiku & Haiga, 13th Moon, The Temple/ElTemplo, Weathered Pages, Fine Madness, Crab Creek Review, Scarab, Sing Heavenly Muse, 13th Moon, Modern Haiku, Backbone, New Poets of the American West, 500 Handmade Books, and on-line in Fire on her Tongue, A Sense of Place: NW Geospatial Poetry, and Seattle Weekly blog “Voracious.”